Spontaneous scale symmetry breaking at high temperature: Temperature corrections

 \subsubsection{Particle content and thermal masses}

 Obviously, the degrees of freedom $\phi_0$ and $\phi_1$ are present in our theory, and the mass eigenstates are their mixture.
 So we have two neutral scalars $G$ (massless Goldstone) and $H$ (massive "Higgs") with $n_G=n_H=1$.
-The masses of this sector are the eigenvalues of (\ref{M2}):
+The masses of this sector are the eigenvalues of~(\ref{M2}): However, there are particles in SM, which give important contributions to (\ref{dVT}).
+These are: \begin{itemize} \item[-] $W^{\pm}$ boson: $m_W^2 = \frac{1}{4}g_2^2\phi_1^2$, $n_w = 6$, \item[-] $Z$ boson: $m_Z^2 = \frac{1}{4}(g_1^2+g_2^2)\phi_1^2$, $n_Z=3$ \item[-] top quark: $m_t^2 = \frac{1}{2}h_t^2\phi_1^2$, $n_t = -12$, \end{itemize} where $g_1\approx0.35$, $g_2\approx0.65$ and $h_t\approx1$ are correspondingly weak, strong and top yukawa coupling constants\footnote{It is well known that the Higgs effective potential in the Standard Model, calculated perturbatively, generically suffers from infrared (IR) divergences when the field-dependent tree-level mass of the Goldstone bosons in the Higgs doublet goes vanishing.
+Here we follow the analysis given in \cite{Martin} and \cite{Elias-Miro} and assume that such divergences can be cured by a resummation of IR-problematic terms to any order and neglect these troublesome contributions.}.